Kill A Watt: P4400

 The power setting displays instantaneous power, and the kilowatt-hour setting displays energy consumed since last reset.
 When electricity is disconnected, the P4400's measurements and meters are reset.
+To reset Kill A Watt models that store values, press Volt and Amp together, or press the Reset key in some models.

 P4460 Kill A Watt EZ

 This is an enhanced version, based on the Prodigit 2022, which includes a backup battery to store measurements even when disconnected from electricity.
 It has the same capabilities as the P4400, and can be programmed with electricity cost information, which enables it to display the cost of the electricity consumed since reset.
 From this, it can calculate cost per hour, day, week, month, or year.

 P4320 Kill A Watt PS

 This model, based on the Prodigit 2024, is integrated into an eight-outlet power strip.
 Unlike the other models, it does not display frequency or apparent power.
 It protects against surges and EMI, has a configurable overcurrent shutdown limit, and also measures earth leakage current; one version acts as an earth leakage circuit breaker (ELCB).
 It switches power on or off at an AC zero crossing, minimizing current surges and interference.